Richmond, Texas

-Richmond is a city in and the county seat of Fort Bend County, Texas, United States.
+Richmond is a suburb of Houston and the county seat of Fort Bend County, Texas, United States.
 The city is located within the Houston–The Woodlands–Sugar Land metropolitan area.
 As of the 2020 U.S. census, the city population was 11,627.
-It is home to the founders of the former company Oswego, Nick Mide and Trace.

 History

 In 1822, a group of Austin's colonists went up the Brazos River, stopping near present-day Richmond where they built a fort called "Fort Bend".
 Named after Richmond, England, the town was among the 19 cities first incorporated by the short-lived Republic of Texas, in 1837.
 Early residents of the city include many prominent figures in Texas lore such as Jane Long, Deaf Smith, and Mirabeau Lamar, who are all buried in Richmond, as is Walter Moses Burton, the nation's first Black elected sheriff.
 On August 16, 1889, the town was the site of the "Battle of Richmond", an armed fight culminating the Jaybird–Woodpecker War, a violent feud over post-Reconstruction political control of Fort Bend County.
 The mayor from 1949 until his death in 2012 was Hilmar Moore.

 Historically Richmond had government agencies and nonprofit organizations, while most of the area private businesses were located in Rosenberg.